 Ultraviolet (UV) rays are a form of radiation emitted by the sun.
 They are invisible to the human eye because their wavelength is shorter than that of visible light.

 UV rays are divided into three main types: UVA, UVB, and UVC .
-UVA has the longest wavelength and penetrates deeper into the skin, while UVB is more energetic and mainly affects the surface layer of the skin.
-UVC, on the other hand, is generally absorbed by the ozone layer and does not reach the earth's surface.
+UVA has the longest wavelength and penetrates deeper into the skin, while UVB is more energetic and primarily affects the surface layer of the skin.
+UVC, on the other hand, is generally absorbed by the ozone layer and does not reach the Earth's surface.

-The skin responds to these radiations by increasing the production of melanin , the pigment that gives the skin its color.
+The skin reacts to these radiations by increasing the production of melanin , the pigment that gives the skin its color.
 It is this process that leads to tanning.

 The different types of UV rays: A, B, C

-Among UV rays, UVA is the most common and accounts for about 95% of the UV rays that reach the Earth's surface.
-They are responsible for activating melanin, the skin pigment, leading to tanning.
-However, overexposure can lead to damage, such as premature aging of the skin and the appearance of brown spots.
+Among UV rays, UVA is the most common, accounting for approximately 95% of the UV rays that reach the Earth's surface.
+It is responsible for activating melanin, the skin pigment, leading to tanning.
+However, overexposure can lead to damage, such as premature skin aging and the appearance of dark spots.

-UVB rays, less present but more energetic, mainly impact the superficial layer of the skin.
-They can cause sunburn and, in the long term, promote the appearance of skin cancers.
+UVB rays, which are less present but more energetic, mainly impact the surface layer of the skin.
+They can cause sunburn and, in the long term, promote the development of skin cancers.

-Finally, UVC is the most dangerous but, fortunately, it is almost entirely filtered by the Earth's atmosphere and does not reach our skin.
+Finally, UVC rays are the most dangerous, but fortunately, they are almost entirely filtered by the Earth's atmosphere and do not reach our skin.

-The sun is the major source of ultraviolet (UV) radiation on Earth.
-Therefore, excessive exposure to sunlight can lead to excess UV.
+The sun is the major source of ultraviolet (UV) rays on Earth.
+Therefore, excessive exposure to the sun can lead to excess UV rays.
 The intensity of these rays varies depending on several factors such as time of day, season, altitude, and proximity to the equator.

-It is worth noting that UV damage accumulates throughout life.
-Repeated exposure to the sun, even without sunburn, can lead to long-term skin damage such as premature skin aging and various types of skin cancer.
+It's worth noting that UV damage accumulates throughout life.
+Repeated sun exposure, even without sunburn, can lead to long-term skin damage such as premature aging and various types of skin cancer.

 UV rays are also responsible for some eye damage.
 Therefore, it is essential to protect not only the skin, but also the eyes.